 - Partition Recovery: Partition(s) disappeared due to accidental deletion, MBR corruption etc..
-Disk manager is showing unallocated disk space where partition used to be.
-Partitions are not recovered in-place, however files are copied from the lost partition to another drive.
+Disk manager is showing unallocated disk space where partition used to be. iRecover allows you to copy files to another disk.

 - Accidental format.
 This is often called ‘unformat’ in other tools.
 This recovery mode is not limited to reformatted drives, but is meant to recover files from any kind of file system corruption (example: RAW file system).
-A virtual file system is rebuilt in memory from which files can be copied to another disk.
+A virtual file system is rebuilt in memory from which you copy files to another disk.

-- Data recovery from degraded disk (in RAID array or NAS). iRecover will analyse the RAID array to determine RAID parameters such as the stripe size or block size.
-With found parameters a virtual array is built in memory.
-On the virtual array then file system reconstruction is performed to rebuilt a virtual file system.
+- RAID Recovery from degraded RAID array or NAS (Network Attached Storage). iRecover will analyse the RAID array to determine RAID parameters such as the stripe size or block size.
+With these parameters a virtual array is built in memory.
+RAID 5 arrays can even be processed with one disk missing!

-Note: NAS RAID sets often can be reconstructed without additional RAID analysis!
+- iRecover can often process NAS RAID sets without additional RAID analysis!

 - Data lost due to bad sectors in vital system areas.
-Either the original disk can be processed with fine tunes disk access parameters, or the bad disk can be ‘imaged’ first.
-File recovery can then be done from the image file without having to worry about the bad sectors or further deterioration of the original disk.
+Either process the original disk with fine tuned disk access parameters, or first image the bad disk.
+You can then do the file recovery from the image file without having to worry about the bad sectors or further deterioration of the original disk.